argilla-io/argilla-python/docs/how_to_guides/dataset.md

     - `name`: The name of the metadata property.
     - `title` (optional): The name of the metadata property, as it will be displayed in the UI.
 Defaults to the `name` value, but capitalized.
-    - `min`: You can pass a minimum valid value.
+    - `min` (optional): You can pass a minimum valid value.
 If none is provided, the minimum value will be computed from the values provided in the records.
-    - `max`: You can pass a maximum valid value.
+    - `max` (optional): You can pass a maximum valid value.
 If none is provided, the maximum value will be computed from the values provided in the records.

     ```python
     rg.IntegerMetadataProperty(